-Groundwater control (also known as seepage control) involves the creation of barriers in soil, rock, or below-grade structures to restrict the movement of water.
+Groundwater control (also known as seepage control) involves the creation of barriers in soil, rock, or below-grade structures to restrict water movement.
 Keller provides the optimal solution to tackle each difficult groundwater control challenge.

 Groundwater control solution illustration